cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 	('Station-1001', '2014-07-22 16:28:57', 52, 43.2, 2.5, 290.0);
 ```

-Remembering that the current version or riak-shell doesn't support pasting multi-line statements you can use the following streamlined version of the INSERT statement (it leaves off the column names) to create your first record:
+You can use the following streamlined version of the INSERT statement (it leaves off the column names) to create your first record:

 ```
 INSERT INTO WeatherStationData VALUES ('Station-1001', '2014-07-22 16:28:57', 52, 43.2, 2.5, 290.0);